deividasflaved/musicChat/readme.md

 Simple web page similar to dubtrack.fm/plug.dj.
-*You can add YouTube playlists
+/n*You can add YouTube playlists
 *Everyone can listen to them in Your room
 *Everyone who are in the room, can chat real time